-The “Nature-based Solutions (NbS) for Climate, Biodiversity & People” project in the UAE is funded by HSBC, and is a partnership between the Environment Agency – Abu Dhabi (EAD), Emirates Nature-WWF and the International Center for Biosaline Agriculture (ICBA).
+The "Nature-based Solutions (NbS) for Climate, Biodiversity & People” project in the UAE is funded by HSBC, and is a partnership between the Ministry of Climate Change and Environment (MOCCAE), the Minister of Economy (MoEc), the Environment Agency – Abu Dhabi (EAD), the Government of Umm Al Quwain, Emirates Nature-WWF and the International Center for Biosaline Agriculture (ICBA).

 The project is part of HSBC’s Climate Solutions Partnership, a global philanthropic initiative in partnership with the World Resources Institute (WRI) and WWF, to help scale up high-impact NbS to capture carbon dioxide and protect natural ecosystems.